-The Board stands by its statements.
-The fact remains that, as permitted by USEPA guidance, the DQO/LCL is being added to the rules and can be used to demonstrate CE compliance.
-The proposed rules clearly set forth the limits on LCL use.
+The Board at second notice stood by its statements: "The fact remains that, as permitted by USEPA guidance, the DQO/LCL is being added to the rules and can be used to demonstrate CE compliance.
+The proposed rules clearly set forth the limits on LCL use."
+In its second-notice opinion, the Board declined IEPA's suggestion to call DQO/LCL an "alternative" in the rules, noting: